sekyondaMeta/helion/docs/api/exceptions.md

    Raised for invalid types in tensor subscripts.

+.. autoclass:: DataDependentOutputShapeNotSupported

+   Raised when operations that produce data-dependent output shapes are used inside Helion device loops.

 .. autoclass:: HostTensorDirectUsage

     Raised when host tensors are used directly in device code without proper indexing.